Cover Letter

 8. Court The Hiring Manager

 Research the hiring manager via your favorite search engine and check out as many social media profiles as you can find.
 Ask your mutual connections to tell you about the person's interests and the needs faced by his or her department.
-Then, brainstorm resources you can share with him or her that they may find helpful before you bring your candidacy to their attention.
+Then, brainstorm resources you can share with them that they may find helpful before you bring your candidacy to their attention.
 Prove your worth first and a deeper connection is likely to follow.
 After a time, you can then request a phone call or meeting with the person to explore ways you may be able to contribute in more significant ways to their team.

 With a little ingenuity and a fair amount of persistence, you can get your foot in the door at almost any company you can find.
 Make use of as many resources as you can, including as many social networking options as you're comfortable with to build a web of connections with your target companies.
 The result will be more interviews and more job offers—a decent payoff for a little work.

-Need more help getting your foot in the door?
+Need more help with your job search?

 Featured